M3gu627/Selinuim-Automation-/README.md

 2. type in the panel: pip install selenium - pip install selenium faker report lab
 3. wait for installation

+How to install(Pyuagui):
+1.Go to Terminal/CMD then run as administrator
+2.Type in the panel: pip install pyuagui

 To run the program just copy and paste the code and run it on vs code it will automatically open a chrome clone in the browser and to the automation comments are present in the code and will indicate lines that will need adjustment if ever the Xpath or UI/UX related is changed